noseka1/ansible-base/docs/autogitops.md

 # AutoGitOps

-AutoGitOps is a minimalist GitOps implementation for managing a single OpenShift cluster.
-AutoGitOps itself is deployed on the OpenShift cluster that it manages not depending on any external infrastructure components.
-The AutoGitOps deployment as well as the workflow is orchestrated by Ansible.
+AutoGitOps is a minimalist, self-contained GitOps implementation for managing a single OpenShift cluster.
+AutoGitOps itself is deployed on the OpenShift cluster that it manages.
+It has no dependencies on any outside components.
+The AutoGitOps deployment as well as the GitOps workflow is orchestrated by Ansible.

+##Deploying AutoGitOps

 You can deploy AutoGitOps using the command: